 What's the difference between SOC 2 and ISO 27001?
 The main difference is that SOC 2 is primarily focused on proving you've implemented security controls that protect customer data, whereas ISO 27001 also asks you to prove you have an operational Information Security Management System (ISMS) in place to manage your InfoSec program on a continual basis.

 Therefore, if you're deciding between a SOC 2 audit or an ISO 27001 certification, the easy answer is this: Go with the one your customer is asking for!

 But what if there is no tie breaker?
 Which one makes sense?
 Does one have more caché than the other?
 Is one easier to get?

-The good news is that both the SOC 2 and ISO 27001 security frameworks are well respected.
-Both have a similar audience - an end user that wants to ensure that your organization has controls or programs in place to protect the security, confidentiality and availability of data.
+The good news is that both the SOC 2 and ISO 27001 security frameworks are well respected, and both have a similar audience: an end user that wants to ensure that your organization has controls or programs in place to protect the security, confidentiality and availability of data.
 So how do you decide?

 SOC 2 (Type 1 OR Type 2)

 An attestation report on how principles have been met.
 An independent auditor's opinion of how well your organization is meeting various security, confidentiality, availability, processing integrity, and/or privacy principles to protect all aspects of your system.